mouralisandra/mouralisandra/README.md

-Softawre engineering student at `INSAT`.
+Software engineering student at `INSAT`.